9 strategies for winning grants in the U.S., especially at the NIH.

 Federal grants are an invaluable tool in a startup's handbook, but applying for grant funding in the U.S. is a highly competitive and complicated journey.

-Before you start writing your grant application, you should consider the barriers in place that may prevent you from creating a perfect draft the first time around.
+Before you start writing your grant application, you must consider the barriers in place that may prevent you from creating a perfect draft the first time around.

-Here is some language/lingo that might be used going forward that is helpful in understanding the NIH.
+Here is some common language/lingo/acronyms that will be used going forward that is helpful in understanding the NIH: